stensmo/SFTPClient.jl/README.md

 If it does not work, check your known_hosts file in your .ssh directory.
 ED25519 keys do not seem to work.

 Use the ssh-keyscan tool: From command line, execute: ssh-keyscan -H [hostname],[ip_address].
 Add the ecdsa-sha2-nistp256 line to your known_hosts file.
 This file is located in your .ssh-directory.
-This is located in C:\Users\\{your_user}\\.ssh on Windows and ~/.ssh on Linux.
+This is directory is located in C:\Users\\{your_user}\\.ssh on Windows and ~/.ssh on Linux.

 Examples:
 ```